kinjisato/CarND-Vehicle-Detection/writeup.md

 Following images were the results of my sliding windows and classifier.
 (at this test image, No.5 window did not detect cars)

+The code is in cell 19 to 26.

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]